 Do Your Due Diligence!

 What’s the takeaway from the experiences and advice of these pilots?
-Bottom line, pilots and other bizav pros contemplating a move to the airlines (or even vice versa) need to be very diligent and circumspect in their planning.
+Bottom line, pilots and other bizav pros contemplating a move to the airlines (or even vice versa) need to be diligent in their planning.

-They need to exhaustively research the potential implications of such a move, and talk to peers and colleagues about their own experiences.
+They need to research the potential implications of such a move.
+Plus, talk to peers and colleagues about their own experiences.
 Perhaps most importantly, remember that, indeed, “the grass isn’t always greener” on that proverbial other side of the fence.

 Are you a corporate pilot or professional with some experiences of your own to share regarding a career move?
 Or do you work for one of the major airlines and have a story to tell about it?
 If so, we’d love to hear from you in the comment section below.